Zookeepers are getting their first proper look at a koala joey who was born in May, but has only recently emerged from his mother's pouch.

 Staff at Edinburgh Zoo went to great lengths in ensuring their new "panda-cam" was at its best in the run-up to mating season.

-The UK's only male giant panda shows signs he is ready to mate sparking hopes that Edinburgh Zoo could see some panda cubs in the future.
+Earlier in the year Yang Guang had started to show signs that he was ready to mate sparking hopes that Edinburgh Zoo could see some panda cubs in the future.